adonispuente/Tic-Tac-Toe/README.md

 Single page Web Application of the classic Tic-Tac-Toe Game.
 - Prompts Users for their turn
 - Determins if there is a winner or a tie
-- allows a user to go back to any previos move
+- Allows a user to go back to any previos move
 - Game resests without stopping the application via 'Go To Start' button